 A professional organization committed to creating a safer and healthier world by advancing the science of toxicology.

-Supporting students throughout their studies at UConn, our early assurance initiative allows freshman students who enter UConn as a B.S. in Pharmacy Studies major to earn a seat in the School of Pharmacy without taking the PCAT.* This assurance program applies to students who meet set criteria for entry in their sophomore year at UConn.
+Supporting students throughout their studies at UConn, our early assurance initiative allows first-year students who enter UConn as a B.S. in Pharmacy Studies major to earn an interview to the School of Pharmacy's professional program.
+This assurance program applies to students who meet set criteria for entry in their sophomore year at UConn.